dalaing/ylj-quickcheck/slides/quickcheck.md

 # Conclusion

-- Usually an interation of working on code, tests, and spec
+- Usually interations of working on code, tests, and spec
+- Really builds confidence in both code and understanding
 - Lots of fun
-- Really builds confidence in both code and understanding

 # Resources